Categories

 Passivity

 Do you make things happen?
 Or do things happen to you?
 Do you initiate?
 Or do you respond?
-It could be as simple as how you phrase the content of your essays, but business schools quickly get a sense of who moves & shakes vs who sits & waits.
+It could be as simple as how you phrase the content of your essays, but business schools quickly get a sense of who moves & shakes versus who sits & waits.
 What does MBA candidate status mean without initiative?
 Adcoms are assessing this attribute as they review your application materials.
 So, step up and convey that you have a clear bias towards action.

 Procrastination